matiyasmetek18-sketch/cv-bootcamp/README.md

   - crop_image
   - rotate_image
   - flip_image
+  - batch_process_folder (first automation pipeline)
 - Learned:
   - Spatial slicing and coordinate validation
   - Image geometry (width, height, center)
   - Rotation matrices and affine transforms
   - Flip codes and orientation handling
+  - How to design a reusable batch-processing function using:
+    - path handling
+    - flexible *args for operations
+    - clean separation of load -> transform -> save
+    - returning structured results
 - Reflection:
   - I learend how to use openCV to re-size an image
   - I learned how to find the center of an image using the width and height of the image.
   - Finding the center was the hardest part for this day
   - I was very much challenged with how to rotate the image.
 I had to be corrected with co-pilot as it guided me (without it providing me the code) on how to think about in solving it.
+  - Building batch_process_folder was by far the hardest I have done so far.
+It taught me to think systematically, look for solutions online and use AI (copilot) to guide me in solving the issue.
+This function combined file iteration, path management, flexible operations, and clean output handling.
+This was the first time my toolkit felt like an actual tool .
+# Example
+batch_process_folder(
+    folder_path = "input_images"
+    output_path = "output_images"
+    operation = resize_image
+    *args = (200, 150)
+)
+# Example
+batch_process_folder(
+folder_path = "input_images"
+output_path = "output_images"
+operation = flip_image
+*args = ("image", 45)
+)